Initiation ritual (mafia): Valachi and the McClellan Committee

 Genovese soldier Joe Valachi was convicted of narcotics violations in 1959 and sentenced to 15 years in prison.
 Valachi's motivations for becoming an informer had been the subject of some debate: Valachi claimed to be testifying as a public service and to expose a powerful criminal organization that he had blamed for ruining his life, but it is also possible he was hoping for government protection as part of a plea bargain in which he was sentenced to life imprisonment instead of the death penalty for a murder, which he had committed in 1962 while in prison for his narcotics violation.

-Valachi murdered a man in prison who feared mob boss, and fellow prisoner, Vito Genovese had ordered to kill him.
+Valachi murdered a man in prison who feared that mob boss and fellow prisoner Vito Genovese had issued an order to kill him.
 Valachi and Genovese were both serving sentences for heroin trafficking.
-On June 22, 1962, using a pipe left near some construction work, Valachi bludgeoned an inmate to death who he had mistaken for Joseph DiPalermo, a Mafia member who he believed had been contracted to kill him.
-After time with FBI handlers, Valachi came forward with a story of Genovese giving him a kiss on the cheek, which he took as a "kiss of death".
+On 22 June 1962, using a pipe left near some construction work, Valachi bludgeoned to death an inmate who he had mistaken for Joseph DiPalermo, a Mafia member whom he believed had been contracted to kill him.
+After time with FBI handlers, Valachi came forward with a story of Genovese giving him a kiss on the cheek, which he took as a "kiss of death."
 A $100,000 bounty for Valachi's death had been placed by Genovese.

 Soon after, Valachi decided to co-operate with the U.S. Justice Department.
-In October 1963, Valachi testified before Arkansas Senator John L. McClellan's Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations, known as the Valachi hearings, stating that the Italian-American Mafia actually existed, the first time a member had acknowledged its existence in public.
+In October 1963, Valachi testified before Arkansas Senator John L. McClellan's Permanent Subcommittee on Investigations of the U.S. Senate Committee on Government Operations, also known as the Valachi hearings, stating that the Italian-American Mafia actually existed, the first time a member had acknowledged its existence in public.
 Valachi's testimony was the first major violation of omertà, breaking his blood oath.
 He was the first member of the Italian-American Mafia to acknowledge its existence publicly, and is credited with popularization of the term cosa nostra.

-Although Valachi's disclosures never led directly to the prosecution of any Mafia leaders, he provided many details of the history of the Mafia, operations and rituals, aided in the solution of several unsolved murders, and named many members and the major crime families.
+Although Valachi's disclosures never led directly to the prosecution of any Mafia leaders, he provided many details of the history of the Mafia, operations, and rituals; aided in the solution of several unsolved murders; and named many members and the major crime families.
 The trial exposed American organized crime to the world through Valachi's televised testimony.